roblevy/react-demo-app/README.md

 git pull upstream master
 ```

-You can now work in this `starter-code` directory.
+You can now work in this `my-code` directory.

 ## Backing up your work